 Why Seniors Are at an Increased Risk for Vitamin D Deficiency during Winter

-Although seniors may see deficiencies in many types of vitamins and minerals, vitamin D often comes up on the radar.
-When seniors live in colder climates, they tend to spend more time indoors during the colder months of the year.
-It reduces their exposure to direct sunlight significantly.
+One that often comes up on the radar is vitamin D. When seniors live in colder climates, they tend to spend more time indoors during the colder months of the year.
+This reduces their exposure to direct sunlight, which is the best natural source of vitamin D.

 How Much Vitamin D Is Necessary on a Daily Basis?